port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/properties.md

 # Properties

+Properties are customizable data fields of [blueprints](/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/), used to save and display information from external data sources.

+## Structure

 Each blueprint has a `properties` section under its `schema`.
-In this section, you can define all of the unique properties that describe your asset.

-## Structure
+Each property is defined as an object with the following structure:

 ```json showLineNumbers
 {